dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 for which types of mental work; but (at the risk of exposing my ignorance in the field of neuroscience) that seems to be roughly the extent of what we know.

-Or more simply: when a human makes a decision, it isn't like we can explain to a high level of detail what exact mechanistic processes led to that decision.
+Or more simply: when a human makes a decision, it isn't like we can explain in great detail what exact mechanistic processes led to that decision.
 We accept some level of mystery with human beings.
 The way things are going, it seems to me we are very likely on a path to accepting a similar level of mystery with AI systems.

 ### 6. LLMs can get better than humans even though they only learn from humans